-- L.3.1 Demonstrate command of the conventions of standard English grammar and usage when writing or speaking. - a.
-Explain the function of nouns, pronouns, verbs, adjectives, and adverbs in general and their functions in particular sentences. - b.
-Form and use regular and irregular plural nouns. - c.
-Use abstract nouns (e.g., childhood). - d.
+- L.3.1 Demonstrate command of the conventions of standard English grammar and usage when writing or speaking. - d.
 Form and use regular and irregular verbs. - e.
-Form and use the simple (e.g., I walked; I walk; I will walk) verb tenses. - h.
+Form and use the simple (e.g., I walked; I walk; I will walk) verb tenses - f.
+Ensure subject-verb and pronoun-antecedent agreement. - g.
+Form and use comparative and superlative adjectives and adverbs, and choose between them depending on what is to be modified. - h.
 Use coordinating and subordinating conjunctions. - i.
 Produce simple, compound, and complex sentences. - L.3.2 Demonstrate command of the conventions of standard English capitalization, punctuation, and spelling when writing. - a.
-Capitalize appropriate words in titles. - b.
-Use commas in addresses.
-(EXAMPLE-Susie, please turn your paper in.) - c.
-Use commas and quotation marks in dialogue. - e.
+Capitalize appropriate words in titles. - c.
+Use commas and quotation marks in dialogue. - d.
+Form and use possessives. - e.
 Use conventional spelling for high-frequency and other studied words and for adding suffixes to base words (e.g., sitting, smiled, cries, happiness). - f.
-Use spelling patterns and generalizations (e.g., word families, position-based spellings, syllable patterns, ending rules, meaningful word parts) in writing words. - g.
+Use spelling patterns and generalizations (e.g., word families, position-based spellings, syllable patterns, ending rules, meaningful word parts) in writing words. - a.
 Consult reference materials, including beginning dictionaries, as needed to check and correct spellings.